devleaks/cockpitdecks-docs/docs/Reference/Activations.md

 For a given button on a deck, the action that the button will be able to carry over is limited to a set of valid types.
 A push button is not capable of rotations of an encoder.

+On the other hand, a button that can be pressed can offer different types of usage: simple press, long, continuous press, emulation of rotation switch… all this can be activated from a button with a simple press capability.

 When interaction occurs on a button on a deck, Cockpitdecks creates a typed Event, and passes it for activation.

 Each activation is designed to handle one or more [[Events]] types.
 For example a EncoderPush activation is capable of handling both PressEvent and EncoderEvent.
 What is does with those event is left to the activation.